-Broken Inbound Links (Links to 404 pages / Failed Website Migration)
+Broken Inbound Links (Links to 404 pages from Website Migration)

 That means that olddomain.com/shiny-product is 301 redirect to newdomain.com/shiny-product

-However when looking at the broken inbound links pointing at the Amrita Nutrition website we can see that the company did not think this one through.
+However when looking at the broken inbound links pointing at the Amrita Nutrition website we can see that this was missed.

 For both users and for the websites overall rankings, 2,733 broken backlinks is a big deal, and should be 301 to their relevant page on the new domain, or at the very least the homepage.
 This will improve the user experience for visitors of old links, and improve the website rankings by maintaining previous authority from those inbound links.

 On a side note, they also have 168 internal 404 errors that should be fixed, which include missing images in product carousels and page links.